AS Arta/Solar7

 Association Sportive d'Arta (currently known as Arta Solar 7 for sponsorship reasons) is a football club from Arta, Djibouti which plays in the Djibouti Premier League, the highest level of Djiboutian football.
 Their home stadium, like all Djiboutian teams, is the 20,000-capacity El Hadj Hassan Gouled Aptidon Stadium.

 History

 The club was founded as AS Compagnie Djibouti-Ethiopie in 1980.
 From 2007 to 2014, they were known as AS CDE-Colas.
 They have since been known as AS CDE/Arta The Fairy Mountaineers when sponsored by Ethio-Djibouti Railways (Chemin de Fer Djibouto-Éthiopien (C.D.E.), and Arta/SIHD when sponsored by the International Hydrocarbon Society (Société internationale des hydrocarbures de Djibouti).

 As of 2018, the club is known as Arta Solar 7, due to sponsorship with Djibouti-based Solar power company Solar 7.

+In November 2020, the Djiboutian club surprised world football by signing midfielder Alex Song, formerly of Arsenal and Barcelona.
+In addition to playing for the core team as captain, Song oversees the development of youngsters at Solar throughout this contract period.

+In the 2020/21 season, Arta Solar 7 won its first Djibouti Premier League title with 46 points out of 18 games.
+In the following season, 2021/22, the team won his two-time champion in the local league, this time adding 45 points.